viola137/DistributedSystems/README.md

 ## Start through Docker

-Before starting with docker open the backend in you IDE.
+Before starting with docker open the backend in your IDE.
 In Eclipse select the root of your dirctory and go to **Run as**.
 There select the command **Maven clean** first to ensure that there are no jar-files under the target directory.
 After that select under **Run as** the command **Maven install**.
 That will provide you with the necessary jar-file to start the backend docker container.

 After that install docker on your machine if you have not already done so.
 To ckeck the version you are using you can simply run: